 Home sellers often need to hire contractors for repairs, renovations, or even major remodels, especially in the wake of a major natural disaster like a hurricane or tornado.
 It’s in these situations especially that homeowners are susceptible to a contractor scam.
 For example, contractor scammers bilked people in New Jersey out of millions after the passage of Hurricane Sandy.
 But you can protect yourself if you know what to look for and how to hire reputable contractors.
-Let’s see, then, how to avoid a contractor scam in Los Angeles.
+Let’s see, then, how to avoid a contractor scam in Riverside.

 Contractor Scam Red Flags

-The first component of avoiding a contractor scam in Los Angeles is knowing the warning signs and red flags to be on the lookout for.
+The first component of avoiding a contractor scam in Riverside is knowing the warning signs and red flags to be on the lookout for.
 Most scams start with a phone call or knock on the door out of the blue.
 Typically, legitimate contractors contact you only after you first reach out to them.
 Additional red flags include:

 - Driving vehicles with out-of-state license plates